nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 If you want to get help for a specific command, type in `help [COMMAND]`.
 For example, the following screenshot shows what happens if you type in `help add`.

 ```
 help add
 _________________________________
 add - Records a personal, timetable or zoom event into the program
 Format: add EVENT_TYPE; EVENT_DESCRIPTION; [LINK/LOCATION]; DD/MM/YY; HH:MM AM/PM

-EVENT_TYPE specify what kind of event you would like to repeat.
-The accepted arguments for this are “personal”, “timetable” and “zoom”
+EVENT_TYPE specify the type of event you want to add.
+These include “zoom”, “timetable” and “personal”.
-EVENT_DESCRIPTION is the name of the event
+EVENT_DESCRIPTION is the description or name of the event.
-[LINK/LOCATION] is an optional argument. provide a zoom link if your event is a zoom conference and provide a location if your event is a timetable event
+LINK/LOCATION is the website link or the location of the event.
+This is applicable and optional for zoom and timetable events respectively.
+This field should always be after the event description if used.
-DD/MM/YY contains a date string in the format [DD/MM/YY].
-This is the date of the deadline for the personal event.
+DD/MM/YY is the date associated with the event in the format DD/MM/YY.
-[HH:MM] is an optional argument containing the time of the deadline for the personal event.
-It can be written in either 12-hour or 24-hour format.
+HH:MM AM/PM is the time of the event.
+It can be written in 12 or 24 hour format.

+Timetable events can contain:
+- Description, date and time
+- Description, location, date and time

+Timetable Format: add Timetable; EVENT_DESCRIPTION; [LOCATION]; DD/MM/YY; HH:MM AM/PM

+Zoom events can contain:
+- Description and link
+- Description, link, date and time

+Zoom Format: add Zoom; EVENT_DESCRIPTION; LINK; [DD/MM/YY]; [HH:MM AM/PM]

+Personal events can contain:
+- Description
+- Description and date
+- Description, date and time

+Personal Format: add Personal; EVENT_DESCRIPTION; [DD/MM/YY]; [HH:MM AM/PM]

 _________________________________
 ```

-You can even et help on how to use the help command by typing in `help help` as shown in the following screenshot
+You can even get help on how to use the help command by typing in `help help` as shown in the following screenshot
 ```
 help help
 _________________________________